A Genius, Two Partners and a Dupe

-A Genius, Two Partners and a Dupe (Un genio, due compari, un pollo) is a 1975 Spaghetti Western comedy film directed by Damiano Damiani and Sergio Leone, who directed the opening scene.
+A Genius, Two Partners and a Dupe (Un genio, due compari, un pollo) is a 1975 Spaghetti Western comedy film directed by Damiano Damiani.
+It was co-written and produced by Sergio Leone, who also directed the opening scene.

 Plot

 Joe Thanks (Terence Hill) is a genius conman.
-He conducts various schemes with his two friends: Half-breed Steam Engine Bill (Robert Charlebois) and his girlfriend Lucy (Miou-Miou).
+He conducts various schemes with his two friends: Creole Steam Engine Bill (Robert Charlebois) and his girlfriend Lucy (Miou-Miou).
 Lucy loves both men, and they in turn both vie for her affection.

 Joe formulates an extremely elaborate plan to steal $300,000 from Major Cabot (Patrick McGoohan), an Indian-hating cavalry man, and in doing so save the Indian land he is trying to steal.
 Every time the plan seems to be failing, Joe has another trick up his sleeve.
 The film climaxes with a stagecoach chase and a gigantic explosion.